 I retired from the University of Hong Kong some years ago.
 I still do a little academic writing but my main interest now is in writing fiction, and non-academic nonfiction.
 More in ABOUT ME.

-WRITER describes my non-academic writing in three categories: fiction details my five novels and short stories, nonfiction is about memoirs and Tasmanian social history.TASMANIA OVER FIVE GENERATIONS: Return to Van Diemen’s Land? is a socio-political history of Tasmania published by Forty Degrees South.
-ORDER FORM (Note special online discount: $40 including p&p instead of RRP $49.95).
+WRITER describes my non-academic writing: fiction details my five novels and short stories, nonfiction is about memoirs and Tasmanian social history.TASMANIA OVER FIVE GENERATIONS: Return to Van Diemen’s Land? is a socio-political history of Tasmania ORDER FORM (special online discount: $30 including p&p instead of RRP $49.95).

-DISGUISES, published first in 2007, is now an e-book with me as author, not the non-existent Sally Leigh (writers take note: I found that using a nom de plume was not a good idea).
-The middle section of this book, set in 60s Hong Kong, is some of my best writing: ‘the most beautiful love story I’ve ever read’, as Liz Winfield, Hobart poet, put it.
+DISGUISES, published first in 2007, is now an e-book with me as author, not the non-existent Sally Leigh (I found that using a nom de plume was not a good idea).
+The middle section of this book, set in 60s Hong Kong, is ‘the most beautiful love story I’ve ever read’, as Liz Winfield, Hobart poet, put it.
 BUY as POD.
-Kindle version is available but it was poorly formatted.
-You can have a pdf version FREE if you email firstname.lastname@example.org and I will send as an attachment.
+Kindle version is was poorly formatted but a pdf version is FREE if you email firstname.lastname@example.org .